Criticism of Zoroastrianism: Intra-Zoroastrian divisions

 Divisions and tensions also exist between Iranian and Indian Zoroastrians and over such issues as the authority of a hereditary priesthood in the transmission and interpretation of the faith, ethnicity and the nature of Ahura Mazda.
 Historically, differences also existed between the Zoroastrian branches of Zurvanism, Mazdakism and Mazdaism.

-Soli Dastur, an member of the North American Mobid Council (NAMC), criticized the belief of the majority of the Zoroastrian community that all parts of the Avesta were written by Zoroaster, describing this belief as false, as evidenced by the difference in the language of writing, and considering the to be the only part of Gathas Zoroaster's writing.

-Cyrus Niknam,denies the existence of a bridge and considers the idea to have come from other religions in the Sassanian era and he considers it an invention of the author Book of Arda Viraf.

 Religious influences on Zoroastrianism

 Dr. Ardeshir Khorshedian, the head of the Mobidan Association of Tehran, described the idea of Saoshyant as having been developed by the Zoroastrians and that the idea that Saoshyant is the promised one came from the Jews, but with the Islamic conquest of Persia the idea became more widespread among the Zoroastrians.

 Also Cyrus Niknam, a Mobad, writer and researcher of ancient Iranian culture, says that the idea of a savior is a wrong interpretation by the priests of the Sassanian era and that in reality there is no savior but rather a correct interpretation of the word Saoshyant is the useful from the sacred.